DavidIvanov02/3DPernikGuide/README.md

 ## Objectives

-The application aims to show the most famous landmarks of the city of Pernik, through some of the most modern and interactive technologies of the twenty-first century, namely 3D models and their visualization.
+The application aims to show the most famous landmarks of the city of Pernik, through some of the most modern and interactive technologies of the twenty-first century, namely 3D models and their visualization

 ## Level of complexity